Disco Chess vs Chessable: Which Chess Training Platform Is Right for You?

 Key distinction:

-- Woodpecker Method (Disco Chess): Solve the entire set in one session, then repeat the set later.
+- Cycle-based method (Disco Chess): Solve the entire set in one session, then repeat the set later.
 You can directly compare cycle times.

 - MoveTrainer (Chessable): Solve individual positions when scheduled, regardless of what else is in the course.